-The United States and much of the world's economically developed and developing nations are in a period economic ruin ("The G20 and the world economy."
-The Economist, 2009).
-The cause of this period of economic disaster is human error, human moral and ethical failings, and an appalling lack of corporate leadership knowledge ("Three trillion dollars later."
-The Economist, 2009; "The biggest bill in history."
-The Economist, 2009; "The politics of debt."
-The Economist, 2009; "Competitive failure."
-The Economist, 2009; "The politics of the recession."
-The Economist, 2009.)
-Support for the premise that human error and corruption accounted for the current financial crisis can be found in the recently released books titled: How Reckless Growth and Unchecked Ambition Ruined the City's Golden Decade by Phillip Augar, (2009); Fool's Gold: How the Bold Dream of a Small Tribe at J.P.
-Morgan was Corrupted by Wall Street Greed and Unleashed a Catastrophe by Gillian Tett, (2009); and The Spectre at the Feast: Capitalist Crisis and the Politics of Recession by Andrew Gamble (2009).
-The purpose of this study is to offer an analysis of corporate leadership behavior-moral, ethical, and legal-that results in ruin to the chief executive, his/her corporation, the employees of the corporation, the shareholders, creditors, and the public.
+The United States and much of the world's economically developed and developing nations are in a period economic ruin (The G20 and the World Economy, 2009).
+The cause of this period of economic disaster is human error, human moral and ethical failings, and an appalling lack of corporate leadership knowledge.
+The purpose of this paper is to offer an analysis of corporate leadership behavior-moral, ethical, and legal-that results in ruin to the chief executive, his/her corporation, the employees of the corporation, the shareholders, creditors, and the public.